Brewster XA-32

 The Brewster XA-32 was an American attack aircraft, a mid-wing type with an internal bomb bay.
-The prototype had the R-2800 engine, but it could take the intended R-4360 powerplant.
+The prototype had an P&W R-2800 radial engine, but was grossly overweight.
 After a dismal set of test results, the XA-32 did not enter production.

 Design and development

+On September 6, 1941, the US Army issued a requirement for a dive bomber after receiving war reports in 1940 that analyzed the German Junkers Ju 87 dive bombers in combat.
+The new dive bomber was intended to replace a rear gunner with heavy armor, enabling it to withstand significant damage in air-to-air combat engagements.

-Brewster Aeronautical Corporation's F2A Buffalo won the first Navy monoplane fighter competition over Grumman's entry.
+Brewster Aeronautical Corporation secured a contract to build a prototype.
+Brewster's F2A Buffalo won the first Navy monoplane fighter competition over Grumman's F4F-2 Wildcat.
 The company continued to design and produce lackluster aircraft, and the XA-32, despite a sound layout, became a compendium of management-induced faults.
 Missing production deadline dates and constant changes to the design jeopardized a promising design (at least on paper).

-Initially designed in 1941, the XA-32 was grossly overweight, at almost 20000 lb, similar to the Douglas A-20 Havoc.
+Initially designed in 1941-42, the XA-32 featured an all-metal construction and was loosely based on the XSB2A-1 design.
 The drag induced by its bulbous shape was amplified by careless detail design, which left it festooned with bumps and lumps.
 One disastrous characteristic was that the exhaust scoops that ringed the cowling nearly blinded the test pilots during night flying; the backfiring at low power settings resulted in flames engulfing the nose of the aircraft.

+The XA-32’s massive shortcoming was that it was grossly overweight, at almost 13000 lb empty, similar to the twin-engine Douglas A-20 Havoc.
 Even with the 2100 hp Pratt & Whitney R-2800, the XA-32 was underpowered and an attempt to re-engine the aircraft with the 3000 hp Pratt & Whitney R-4360 Wasp Major was unsuccessful.